lhsteffen/CS344/README.md

 annealing to solve.
 Once a solution to this problem has been formulated, the homework asks you to create a scheduling problem for constraint satisfaction search algorithms to solve.

+### Homework 02

+Homework 02 looks at Bayesian Networks and statistical approaches to AI.
+The first portion of the homework asks to implement an email spam filter by using word probabilities.
+After the code has been created, the homeworks asks what makes this approach a Bayesian approach.
+The second portion of the homework covers similar things done in Lab 05.
+The homework gives a Bayesian Network example and asks to implement this network into code.
+Once this has been done, the homework asks to solve some probabilities associated with the Bayesian Network by hand and by code.